Skip to main content

 Credit: Youtuber Yasobi

 Because these workers operate outside the licensed system, their activities are generally classified as prostitution, which is illegal under Japanese law.
+For a detailed breakdown of how the tachinbo scene works, refer to our comprehensive streetwalker guide.

 Billboard in Kabukicho